-ITEM: La Belle Epoch Indeed!
-More than likely made in France and still nestled in its original travel case, here's a beautiful picture frame that appears to be gilt bronze (yep, it's heavy).
-On the top, a border of dark red enamel over a guilloche (engine turned) background with applied at the corners, a small spray of florals.
+From France and dating to the early 1900s or so may I offer this stunning enamel frame still nestled in its original traveling case.
+Surrounding the original photo (as shown) is a border of dark red enamel laid over a guilloche (engine turned) background.
+Applied at the corners is a small spray of florals.
 Original velvet back is present as is the glass - original nails (at leas,t I think they are the original ones) are also present.
 The picture on the inside IS original to the frame but a bit more packing material (newer cardboard) has been added at the back.
 To display the frame you simply open the case and prop the case on a desk.
 Of course, if one wants to "prop" the frame up without the case, then an easel back would need to be inserted in place of the plain backboard back.

 CONDITION: No chips/cracks to the enamel nor dents/dings to the metal.
 The travel box shows discoloration to the front and back, and there is a bit of the outside canvas covering missing in a couple of areas.
 The inside silk lining on the left has been water stained, while the right is very nice with only a bit of shattering to the silk along the spine.
 Latch to keep the box closed works as it should.